TannDev/silence-among-us/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/tanndev/silence-among-us/Release/main?logo=github)
 ![Github Vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/tanndev/silence-among-us)

-A Discord bot designed to turn your server's voice channels into lobby for playing Among Us!
+A Discord bot to turn your server's voice channels into a lobby for playing Among Us!

-This project was inspired by Denver Quane's excellent [AmongUsDiscord](https://github.com/denverquane/amongusdiscord) and leverages the same [AmongUsCapture](https://github.com/denverquane/amonguscapture) component to provide automation.

-In fact, there's a great deal of cooperation between the developers of Silence Among Us and AmongUsDiscord!
-If one bot doesn't suit your needs, check out the other one.

 ## Features
 This bot turns your Discord voice channels into game lobbies for playing Among Us.

 It's got a few features, so far:
-- Tracks the status of players in the lobby, automatically or via simple commands.
+- Tracks the status of players in the game, [automatically](#game-integration) or via simple commands.
+- Provides regular lobby updates via text channels, **including the room code** and the status of all players.
 - Automatically controls the server-mute and server-deafen settings for players in the voice channel.
-- Automatically updates discord nicknames to match in-game names, when possible.
+- Automatically updates Discord nicknames to match in-game names, when possible.
+(And back!)
-- Provides lobby updates via text channels, including the room code and the status of all players.
 - Keeps the text channel clean, by removing commands and old lobby updates.

 If there's another feature you'd really want, you can [request it](https://github.com/tanndev/silence-among-us/issues/new)!

 Or, if you're a developer, maybe you can even [help us add it](CONTRIBUTING.md).

 ## Quickstart Guide